Monopoly Junior: 2006 rules changes

 There are no Uncle Pennybag's Loose Change or Restroom spots.

 Uncle Pennybag's Loose Change is now called Mr. Monopoly's Loose Change.

 Restroom spots are replaced with Lunch spots.

 Players who land on 'Go To Lunch' pay $3 to the bank, then move the pawn directly to Lunch without passing 'GO' or collecting $2.

 Differences between Monopoly and Monopoly Junior

 Variations

-In addition to the standard Monopoly Junior, several variations have been released.
+In addition to the standard Monopoly Junior, over thirty variations have been released.
 Among them: